Understanding Migraine Among Military Veterans

 Another mental health concern among Veterans is depression.
 Although it may not garner as much attention as PTSD, it remains a prevalent issue in Veteran care.
 Contributing factors, such as separation from loved ones, stressors of combat, and witnessing oneself and others in harm’s way, can contribute to a higher risk of depression in both active-duty personnel and Veterans.8 Migraine and depression are directly connected—individuals who suffer from depression are 3.4 times more likely to develop migraine and migraine sufferers are almost 6 times more likely to suffer from depression.9

-Managing Migraine Pain for Veterans
+Managing Migraine Pain for Military Veterans

 Coping with migraine symptoms is no easy feat, and if the pain is keeping you from living your life, it’s important that you seek professional help.
 There are many options that can offer relief, including medication, therapy, lifestyle changes, and support groups.